 I set up a site on Kinsta back in mid-late 2017, and have been monitoring it ever since.
 You can view the live uptime data here, but as of July 13, 2018, the site has been live for the past 2,371 hours in a row (no downtime).

 Kinsta uses the highly reliable Google Cloud Platform, which is the same platform that Google uses to run Gmail, Google Drive and many of its other services.
 It’s no surprise that it doesn’t go down often.

-Kinsta maintains a status blog with updates on server issues, scheduled maintenance, and other various account issues.
+In September 2018, Kinsta launched a new status page with updates on server issues, scheduled maintenance, and other various account issues.
 You can import status updates to Slack (using RSS) or sign up for email updates.